-A question that is often asked by NEET aspirants (targeting NEET 2019 and later) is,
+A question that is often asked by NEET aspirants is – “How many hours should I study to crack NEET?”

-Through this blog post, we’ll look at the ideal study hours that are required to clear NEET examination.
+Through this blog post, we’ll look at the ideal study hours that are required to crack NEET examination.
 Do number of study hours really matters in NEET preparation?
-And are there any minimum hours you need to study each day to crack NEET?
+Are there any minimum hours you need to study each day to crack NEET?

 On an average, a daily 6-8 hrs is considered good for NEET.
 The time you need to study will differ depending upon your IQ, whether you are a quick learner or takes time to absorb things.
 What matters a lot is the quality study that you do and not the number of hours.